RagingMonkeyMan/GearSwap/README.md

 11.)
 Optional: For full functionality my gearswap and init files do depend on a few other addons that can
     be found in your launcher, I'll list them here: Addons: Shortcuts, Cancel, Itemizer.
 Plugins: Timers, Run

 12.)
-Read the Cheet Sheet in your Data Folder.
+Read the Cheat Sheet in your Data Folder.